This post may contain affiliate links. For more information, read my disclosure policy.

 ingredients in chocolate chip cookies

-• Butter – I use unsalted butter in all my cookie recipes, unless otherwise specified.
+• I use unsalted butter in all my cookie recipes, unless otherwise specified.
 I like being able to control the amount of salt added.
-But you can also use salted butter, just cut down on the added salt.
-I use MELTED butter in this recipe to create a rich toffee-like flavor, plus you don’t need a mixer!
+(If using unsalted butter, reduce added salt by 1/4 teaspoon.)

-• All Purpose Flour – be sure to measure it correctly.
-All-purpose flour is important for cookies – it helps create the structure and softness you expect.
+• All-purpose flour is important for cookies – it helps create the structure and softness you expect.
 Too much and the cookie will be dense, too little and they will spread.
-Type of flour is also important – I don’t recommend substituting other flours in this recipe.

 • Chocolate Chips vs Chocolate Chunks – use your favorite milk chocolate chips or semi-sweet chocolate chips – chocolate chunks work too.